What Makes a “Great Resident” Free

 I highly recommend that junior residents spend ample time in the microdissection cadaver laboratory familiarizing themselves with working under the microscope.
 Handling the tissues and drilling, as well as understanding the intricate skull base anatomy, should all be practiced before arriving in the operating room and expecting the attending to watch you operate while you hope to impress everyone.
 Hope is not a persuasion strategy.
-In fact, the first impression of your technical abilities is nonetheless most important and will leave a lasting impact about your future competency.
+In fact, the first impression of your technical abilities is most important and will leave a lasting impact about your future competency.

 The attending–resident dialogue should be carried out with confidence and imperturbability to provide reassurance that the trainee is capable of executing the necessary surgical maneuvers.
 Controlled confidence during safe and accurate maneuvers (along with the absence of unassertive and ambivalent movements) represents the hallmark of technical competency.

 The trainee should be mindful of the attending surgeon’s perspective on the situation.
 The attending surgeon has the responsibility of executing surgery safely, performing the procedure in an efficient manner, and educating the trainee simultaneously.
-Being mindful of these goals allows the trainee to understand the motivation of the attending surgeon’s actions and allows the trainee to align his or her goals in accord with these motivators.
+Being mindful of these goals allows the trainee to understand the motivation of the attending surgeon’s actions and to align his or her goals in accord with these motivators.

-Working too hard to impress everyone in the operating environment is not productive and may lead to distrust.
+Working too hard to impress everyone in the operating environment is not productive and can lead to distrust.
 The hallmark of a great leader is to lead by influencing and not by telling everyone what they want to hear.
 In fact, if you prove that you are able to affect others positively in a professional manner while advocating for the patients’ interests, you will gain an unparalleled level of respect from your colleagues, surgical staff, and supervising surgeons.

 Each resident often creates special bonds with one or two attendings with whom he or she feels most comfortable.
-In addition to proactively asking for feedback about his or her performance periodically from all of the attendings in the department, the resident should leverage these special bonds to candidly inquire about his or her performance in depth.
-This form of feedback not only rectifies potentially undesirable behaviors, but also reinforces good behaviors.
+In addition to proactively asking for feedback about his or her performance periodically from all of the attendings in the department, the resident should leverage these special bonds to inquire candidly about his or her performance in depth.
+This form of feedback not only rectifies potentially undesirable behaviors but also reinforces good behaviors.

-The learning curve concept is defined as the number of procedures (usually 30-50 relatively similar cases) that are needed to complete the procedure with a reasonable outcome.
+The learning-curve concept is defined as the number of procedures (usually 30–50 relatively similar cases) that are needed to complete the procedure with a reasonable outcome.
 Not everyone can become an accomplished complex spine surgeon or skull base microsurgeon, and residents must be honest with themselves.
 Reasonable expectations of one’s abilities can set the stage for practical metrics that will allow the resident to monitor his or her progress during the residency.

 I believe there is a critical point during residency when a resident acquires enough expertise to feel comfortably safe to perform independently in the operating room on cases of average technical difficulty.
 This turning point typically occurs at the end of the senior year and later during the chief/last year.
 Unfortunately, some residents never reach this stage of technical maturity for reasons related to their mentorship or their own innate technical skills.
 Fellowship experience usually cannot address this deficiency.